 - Interest Only Mortgages – While they are not as frequently offered today as in years past, many borrowers still opt for interest only mortgages.
 Since interest only loans do not require principal payment and do not amortize, the balance due never decreases.
 Because of this, lenders assume a lot more risk and often require a sizable down payment and charge higher interest rates.
 Interest only mortgage rates are commonly 1% higher than 30-year rates.

 The Best Time to Get a 30-year Mortgage

-- Inflation – Inflation also has a large impact on rates.
-As an economy improves, inflation will naturally set it.
-To slow inflation, the federal government will be required to raise interest rates.
-If an economy is worsening and inflation subsides, the federal government will then reduce interest rates.
+- Inflation & Inflation Expectations – Inflation also has a large impact on rates.
+As an economy heats up, inflation will naturally set it.
+To slow inflation, the Federal Reserve will be required to raise interest rates to tigheten credit conditions.
+If an economy is worsening and inflation subsides, the Federal Reserve will then reduce interest rates.
 While raising or lowering the Federal Funds Rate does not have a direct impact on mortgage rates, mortgage rates tend to follow the federal rates over time, and typically are a bit higher than the rate on the 10 year treasury notes.
 While most mortgages have a 30-year term, most people tend to move or refinance roughly every 5 to 7 years, which is why the loans are indexed against the yield on 10-year treasury notes.

 Benefits of Selecting a 30-year Mortgage